 This is another operational question, but this one is more particular and difficult to answer.
 This indicates that the interviewer is becoming more confident in your abilities and is willing to go into more complex topics.

 “A drop in website traffic can be caused by a variety of factors.
-The goal is to rapidly figure out why the drop is happening and then put in place methods to stop it.
-A drop may occur because your content has become outdated and is no longer drawing new views, your phrases are no longer ranking well in search engines, or your competitors’ marketing approach has changed and they are employing better keywords, leading to a higher SEO.
+The goal is to rapidly figure out why the drop is happening and then implement methods to stop it.
+A drop may occur because your content has become outdated and is no longer drawing new views, your phrases are no longer ranking well in search engines, or your competitors’ marketing approach has changed.
+They are employing better keywords, leading to a higher SEO.
 By altering your keywords, purchasing Google Ads, updating the website content generally, or employing other marketing platforms to attract people to the website, you can reverse declining website views.”

 20. How Do You Track And Report On The Effectiveness Of An Organization’s Advertising Platforms Over Time?